point-source/infinity_for_reddit_builder/README.md

 3. Add your fork to Obtainium:

    - Open Obtainium and tap the "+" button
-   - Select "GitHub" as the source
-   - Enter your fork's repository name (e.g., `yourusername/infinity_for_reddit_builder`)
+   - Paste the URL to your fork (e.g., `https://github.com/yourusername/infinity_for_reddit_builder`)
-   - Enter your GitHub username
+   - Override source to "GitHub"
-   - Paste your Personal Access Token
+   - Paste your Personal Access Token into the appropriate field near the bottom
    - Tap "Add App"

 4. Configure update settings: